 Everything you entered and provided when creating your program on Ausha (i.e. the name, the description, the cover and the audio file for each episode) will be sent automatically to the listening platforms you choose to add your podcast to.

-All you need to do is simply click once from your dashboard to send your program to an already existing catalog of these platforms.
+All you need to do is simply click once from your dashboard to send your program to these platforms.

 Your first episode is now finally available to listen to! 🎧